-- Teaching, in the context of the OCUFA awards, embraces virtually all levels of instruction – graduate and undergraduate teaching, continuing education and faculty development.
+- Teaching (both full-time and contract faculty members), in the context of the OCUFA awards, embraces virtually all levels of instruction – graduate and undergraduate teaching, continuing education and faculty development.
 Similarly, proficiency in teaching may extend well beyond the classroom, the laboratory or the faculty member’s office.
 Activities such as course design, curriculum development, organization of teaching programs and other significant forms of leadership are often important contributions to the instructional process.
 Those who excel in any of these are eligible for the OCUFA Teaching Awards.

 - Academic librarianship, in the context of the OCUFA Awards, embraces all aspects of librarianship that contribute to the scholarly achievement of all members of the university community.
 Activities such as development and delivery of services, provision of educational materials, collection development and management and other contributions to academic librarianship are important to the intellectual functioning of the university.
 Those who excel in any of these are eligible for an OCUFA Academic Librarianship Award.